-What a difference a few months make.
+What a difference a few months make in the real estate market.
 Last summer, home prices were selling on the cheap in many cities across the nation.

 Fast forward to spring, and the housing market kind of “sucks.”
 There’s really no other way to put it.